vizzuhq/ipyvizzu/docs/docs/environments/jupyter/mercury.md

 ## Example

-Below you can see an example, place the following code blocks into notebook cells in order to try it in Mercury.
+Below you can see an example, place the following code blocks into notebook cells in order to try it in Mercury/mljar.

 For more information regarding to how to use ipyvizzu please check [Tutorial chapter](../../tutorial.md) of our documentation site.